Trump Berates George W. Bush for Calling for Unity During the Coronavirus

 It’s not the first time Trump has critiqued George W. Bush.
 “I’m a Republican but not a fan of the last George Bush-he also was a lousy President (Iraq etc.),” Trump tweeted in 2013.
 “In fact, he was so bad he gave us Obama!”
 The next year he added: “He got us into Iraq instead of making America great again.
 Not good!”
 By 2016, he blamed the former president for failing to stop attacks on September 11: “The World Trade Center came down during the reign of George Bush,” Trump said at a primary debate.
 “He kept us safe?
 That is not safe.”

 In March, ignoring a precedent of former presidents stepping in to help handle natural disasters, Trump told reporters that he didn’t “want to disturb” former presidents by asking for their guidance, saying that “I don’t think I’m going to learn much.”
-Despite George W. Bush’s overwhelming failures during other manufactured and natural disasters, Trump could surely learn from the president who orchestrated the nation’s first modern pandemic response plan.
+Despite George W. Bush’s overwhelming failures during other manufactured and natural disasters, Trump could surely learn from the president who orchestrated the nation’s first modern pandemic-response plan.